maxmurdoch/flock/src/pages/index.md

   button:
     text: Download
     to: /download
-  description: 'Drone insurance by the hour, only when you need it.'
+  description: 'Smarter drone insurance by the hour, only when you need it.'
   header: 'Pay-as-you-fly drone insurance '
 firstTestimonial:
   - author: 'David Dennison, Parrot Mambo FPV pilot'